sonic-net/SONiC/doc/voq/voq_hld.md

 ### PortsOrch:
  - Should be SystemPorts aware
- - Should initialize system ports list and create host interfaces for system ports
+ - Should initialize system ports list and create host interfaces for local ports (including the recycle port if configured)

 ### IntfsOrch:
 - Should create/delete/update router interfaces against local-asic ports